s-sasaki-0529/vue-better-picker/README.md

-# This Branch is WIP
+# This branch is for Vue 2 Only

+If you want to use it with Vue 3, please check the [vue3](https://github.com/s-sasaki-0529/vue-better-picker/tree/vue3) branch.

 # vue-better-picker

 ![image](https://user-images.githubusercontent.com/16274215/150684460-256048c4-fce5-4550-88b8-ee0f1060e07d.png)

 Mobile picker component for Vue 2 that forked from [openfe-openfe/vue-better-picker](https://github.com/openfe-openfe/vue-better-picker).

-If you want to use it with Vue 3, please check the [vue3](https://github.com/s-sasaki-0529/vue-better-picker/tree/vue3) branch.

 ## Demo